Amr1Moussa/MIA_phase1/Block2/task2.1/Report.md

 | Positions Lost by Driver | Horizontal Bar Plot        |
 | Top Drivers by Decade    | Grouped Bar Plot by Decade |

-- check notebook(later will add themall in plots folder)
+- check notebook(later will add all of them in plots folder)

 ---